FaqT0tum/Orbion_Space_Mouse_OLD/Orbion_Firmware/README.md

 # Upload Orbion FIRMWARE on MCU

 - Download and Installa Arduino IDE https://www.arduino.cc/en/software
-- launch Arduino IDE and open the .ino file in the Orbion_FW_vX.XX folder (the icon.h file is also essential, so include it in the folder where the .ino file is also)
+- launch Arduino IDE and open the .ino file in the Orbion_FW_vX.XX folder (the icon.h file is also essential, so include it in the folder where the .ino file is)
 - Add the .ZIP libraries present in Orbion_FW_vX.XX/Library (Sketch -> #include library -> add library from .zip)
 - select the board to use (Strumenti -> Board -> Arduino AVR Board -> Arduino Micro)
 - select the port of your arduino (Tool -> Port -> (Arduino Micro) )